Hours of instruction are as follows:

 From time to time parents/caregivers are asked to pay for extra curricular activities in the form of visiting groups, E.O.T.C programmes or specialist activities.
-We will try give as much advance warning of these as possible.
-If there are some problems with payment please feel free to contact your classroom teacher.
+We will try to give as much advanced warning of these as possible.
+If there are any problems with payment please feel free to contact your classroom teacher.

 Money to School

 All money coming to school is to be put in an envelope with your child’s name and given to the classroom teacher.